StackUp-Digital/Artemis-11ty-Starter-Tailwind/README.md

 ## Asset Pipeline

-We have used [laravel mix](https://laravel-mix.com/) to bundle assets.
-Mix is responsible for generating css with scss as well as transpiling JavaScript files.
-Let's take a look at the contents of the `webpack.mix.js` file.
+[Laravel Mix](https://laravel-mix.com/) is responsible for bundling assets, such as CSS and JS.

-If you need to configure this at any point then feel free to do so, additional API information can be retrieved on the [Mix Documentation](https://laravel-mix.com/docs/6.0/installation)
+Feel free modify the configuration file as you see fit.
+Additional API information can be retrieved on the [Mix Documentation](https://laravel-mix.com/docs/6.0/installation)

 ## Using Netlify Dev